 Mod.
-Revised Submiss (December 2011) ion Core Strate gy Proposed Main Modification to Text/Policy No. Chapter/Section Policy/ Para.
-No. Page No. (deleted text has strikethrough, new text is underlined ) MM21 8.
+Revised Submiss (December 2011) ion Core Strate gy Proposed Main Modification to Text/Policy Reasons No. Chapter/Section Policy/ Para.
+No. Page No. (deleted text has strikethrough , new text is underlined ) Reasons M21 8.
 Core Policies 8.1.39 80 Allocations will be phased to take account of the objectives referred to above.
 These will also take into account the availability of sites and their specific constraints as well as the likely construction rates that may be achieved.
 The bulk of housing development will take place in the urban area on a mixture of brownfield and greenfield sites distributed around the town including infill development, redevelopment and conversions.
 In identifying sites preference will be given to brownfield sites particularly sites within or near to the town centre or redevelopment sites.
 After deducting past completions since 2006 and current commitments, there is an estimated need for 800 797 dwellings on new sites.
 The total estimated capacity on sites which could accommodate 10 or more dwellings within the urban area is 642 around 500 dwellings, but this may vary as a result of more detailed assessment of sites as part of the Site Allocations DPD.
 Additionally, evidence from the SHLAA suggests that a further 100 dwellings could come forward on smaller sites which can accommodate less than 10 dwellings.
-MM22 8.
+To reflect the increase in housing requirement and latest housing land monitoring.
+M22 8.
 Core Policies 8.1.40 81 The need to release land adjacent to the urban area will be assessed against the release and likely release of land within the urban area.
-With a 10% allowance for slippage on constrained sites (80 dwellings), it is estimated that there would be a need for around an additional 138 277 dwellings to be identified on other sites.
+With a 10% allowance for slippage on constrained sites (80 dwellings), it is estimated that there would be a need for around an additional 438 277 dwellings to be identified on other sites.
 In order to provide flexibility to ensure the requirements for Leek are able to be met and provide a more sustainable mix of housing sites, it is considered that, rather than identifying specific broad locations to accommodate this need, there should be an allowance for small urban extensions to come forward, if required to supplement the provision in the urban areas.
-These would not be identified in the Core Strategy, but would come forward through the Site Allocations DPD and be capable of providing up to around 150 300 dwellings in total.
-The total actual provision from past completions, current commitments, allocations and small sites after deducting an allowance for slippage would be 1662 1823 dwellings for Leek (see figure 11).
-MM23 8.
-Core Policies Figure 11 - Anticipated Housing Provision for Leek 81 TOTAL REQUIREMENT Completions since 2006 Current commitments New allocations - within the urban area New allocations - small urban extensions Small sites allowance TOTAL POTENTIAL PROVISION Slippage allowance TOTAL ACTUAL PROVISION Over/under provision 1650 387 483 642 150 100 1742 -80 1662 +12 1800 425 578 500 300 1903 1823 +23 MM24 8.
-Core Policies SS5b - Biddulph Area 83 Amend Part 1, 2 nd bullet point as follows:
+These would not be identified in the Core Strategy, but would come forward through the Site Allocations DPD and be capable of providing up to around 450 300 dwellings in total.
+The total actual provision from past completions, current commitments, allocations and small sites after deducting an allowance for slippage would be 4662 1823 dwellings for Leek (see figure 11).
+M23 8.
+Core Policies Figure 11 - Anticipated Housing Provision for Leek 81 TOTAL REQUIREMENT 4650 1800 Completions since 2006 387 425 Current commitments 483 578 New allocations - within the urban area 642 500 New allocations - small urban extensions 459 300 Small sites allowance 100 TOTAL POTENTIAL PROVISION 4742 1903 Slippage allowance -80 TOTAL ACTUAL PROVISION 4662 1823 Over/under provision +12 +23 To reflect the increase in housing requirement and latest housing land monitoring.
+M24 8.
+Core Policies SS5b - Biddulph Area 83 Amend Part 1, 2 nd bullet point as follows: To clarify the process through which the review of green belt